kalenjordan/magerun-addons/README.md

 MageRun Addons
 ==============

 Some additional comands for the excellent N98-MageRun Magento command-line tool.

+The purpose of this project is just to have an easy way to deploy new, custom commands that I need to use in various places.
+It's easier for me to do this than to maintain a fork of n98-magerun, but I'd be happy to merge any of these commands into the main n98-magerun project if desired.

 Installation
 ------------